wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-excel-cluster-hpcpack.md

 ### Use NetTcp binding

 To use NetTcp binding, the configuration is like connecting to an on-premises cluster.
 You'll need to open a few endpoints on the head node VM.
-In the Azure Management Portal do the following.
+In the Azure classic portal do the following.

 1. Stop the VM.